 Whether households can obtain the preferred inputs at commercial outlets is another issue.
 A substantial share of farmers (33.7%) stated that they were unable to find their preferred maize varieties and therefore had to resort to second-best options.
 Such access constraints may distort observed adoption.
-A dummy variable was included to control for this.
+A dummy variable was included to control for this based on the assumption that this is a random shock variable.